alhajee/ckan/doc/maintaining/upgrading/upgrade-package-to-minor-release.rst

         The default action is to keep your current version.
        *** ckan_default (Y/I/N/O/D/Z) [default=N] ?

-      Your local CKAN configuration file in |config_dir| will not be replaced.
+      Your local FMLD configuration file in |config_dir| will not be replaced.

    .. note::

-     The install process will uninstall any existing CKAN extensions or other libraries located in the ``src`` directory of the CKAN virtualenv.
+     The install process will uninstall any existing FMLD extensions or other libraries located in the ``src`` directory of the FMLD virtualenv.
 To enable them again, the installation process will iterate over all folders in the ``src`` directory, reinstall the requirements listed in ``pip-requirements.txt`` and ``requirements.txt`` files and run